benvaljean/benvaljean.github.io/_posts/2009-08-19-Monitor_SQL_Server_(MSSQL)_using_Nagios.markdown

 ### Default port is open

-Default port for SQL is 1433, adjust as required.
+Default port for SQL is 1433 for non-named instances, adjust as required.
 Ensure the [check\_tcp](http://nagiosplugins.org/man/check_tcp) plugin is installed.